DoctorJohn/django-admob-ssv/README.md

 [tests-image]: https://github.com/DoctorJohn/django-admob-ssv/workflows/Tests/badge.svg
 [tests-url]: https://github.com/DoctorJohn/django-admob-ssv/actions

-A Django app providing a view that handles Admob Server-Side Verification callbacks.
-Successfull verifications trigger a custom signal.
-Separate apps may listen to that signal and reward the user based on the information received via the callback.
+A Django app providing a view for handling Admob server-side verification callbacks.
+Successfully verified callbacks trigger a custom Django signal.
+Apps in your project may listen to that signal and reward the user based on the information received via the callback.

 Taken from the [Admob SSV documentation](https://developers.google.com/admob/android/rewarded-video-ssv):

-Server-side verification callbacks are URL requests, with query parameters expanded by Google, that are sent by Google to an external system to notify it that a user should be rewarded for interacting with a rewarded video ad.
+> Server-side verification callbacks are URL requests, with query parameters expanded by Google, that are sent by Google to an external system to notify it that a user should be rewarded for interacting with a rewarded video ad.
 Rewarded video SSV (server-side verification) callbacks provide an extra layer of protection against spoofing of client-side callbacks to reward users.

 ## Installation